isabella232/OctoStyle/_pages/capitalization.md

 ## Match the UI

 The only exception to the rule is to use the same style as the UI you're documenting.
-For instance, deployment target is not a proper and should not normally be capitalized, however, if you are instructing a user to click a UI element in the Octopus Web Portal and the UI label is capitalized or all caps, you should mirror the style from the UI.
+For instance, deployment target is not a proper noun and should not normally be capitalized, however, if you are instructing a user to click a UI element in the Octopus Web Portal and the UI label is capitalized or all caps, you should mirror the style from the UI.

 ## Titles